Megiyanto377/megiyanto.github.io/_pages/cv.md

   Several consulting companies based in Moscow, Russia

   Achievements:
-    * analysed and designed business processes in logistics for clients in energy and gas mining industries,
+    * analyzed and designed business processes in logistics for clients in energy and gas mining industries,
-    * customised SAP system to tailor for business requirements,
+    * customized SAP system to tailor for business requirements,
     * prepared project documentation,
     * liaised with stakeholders and key end-users.